FilmNeverDie/Farbung/README.md

-## Liscence:
+## LICENSE:
-This work is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License. see License.md for details
+This work is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License. see LICENSE.md for details